yegor256/blog/_posts/2018/nov/2018-11-20-journalism.md

 Ironic, huh?

+{% quote If you want to be published, say what everybody else is saying. %}

 Finally, I submitted that very same article to the blog section of the Communications of the ACM and it was [published](https://cacm.acm.org/blogs/blog-cacm/229942-blame-free-quality-control/fulltext) there, maybe thanks to the objectivity of Lawrence Fisher, their editor.